Suv4o/personal-blog-2023/content/2022/10/03/nestjs-auth-authorisation-with-okta.md

 Lastly, we enter the name of the our App integration and click Save.

-That’s all we need for now.
+That's all we need for now.
 Later in the blog article, we will come back to setup some more things.
-Until then, let’s move to the next section where we start implementing our Authentication in Nest.
+Until then, let's move to the next section where we start implementing our Authentication in Nest.

 ## Create a user module